c-j-j/c-j-j.github.io/_posts/2015-06-09-checked-exceptions.md

 Summary
 ----------
-Your application must have a well designed exception handling process baked into its core achitecture.
+Your application must have a well designed exception handling process baked into its core architecture.
 When you suppress checked exceptions and start only having runtime exceptions flowing in your system, the more control you have on your application.